lfpu/NumberGame/README.md

 python src/game.py
 ```

+## How To Play

+Press F1 is save level
+press F5 is refresh current level

 ## Game Mechanics
 - Each level consists of a grid of squares, with the number of squares equal to the level number.
 - Players must click on the grids to reveal numbers sequentially.